lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architecture.md

 ## Routing in VIPER

-In VIPER, although a child ViewController will request a scene change, the management of the scene change is the responsibility of the parent.
+In VIPER, although a child ViewController starts a scene change, the management of the scene change is the responsibility of the parent.
 The parent is known as a Router.

 In iOS, a ViewController is given access to its parent via one of the Navigation-, TabBar- or SplitViewController properties.
 Knowledge of the parent is required to push a new controller on top or to set up the navigationBar.

 Allowing this kind of access means that the child knows about and can directly control the behaviour of its parent.
 This circular relationship causes dependency problems, since the added responsibility ties the child to a predetermined environment defined by presentation-style or system state.
-Normally, this kind of relationship would be seen as a code smell and would never be allowed upon review - but somehow someone at Apple missed this one.
+Normally, this kind of relationship would be seen as a code smell and would never be allowed upon review - but somehow it lingers.

 The dependency problem is most obvious when you try to use a ViewController in the context of supporting a small iPhone, a large iPhone and an iPad.
 Depending on the device and the orientation, the ViewController has to be parented by either a NavigationController or a SplitViewController. iOS tries to fix the problem of using a ViewController in this circumstance by having us use the `show(:sender:)` and `showDetail(:sender:)` methods to remove the need for the child to know which type of container it is in - but this is a special case for those 2 controllers.